9331021/Final_IE/README.md

-# PAGES
+# ASSETS

-This directory contains your Application Views and Routes.
+**This directory is not required, you can delete it if you don't want to use it.**

-The framework reads all the `*.vue` files inside this directory and create the router of your application.
+This directory contains your un-compiled assets such as LESS, SASS, or JavaScript.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/routing).
+More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/assets#webpacked).